eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Players/Kaldrake Sootspot.md

 Kaldrake goes back to the main hall to collect Jones and leave.
 Jones comes in with Lortzgab, who had been taken prisoner.
 Kaldrake requests to fight Lortzgab himself, in an attempt to save her, and last-minute says he's above killing her.
 He asks the Mother to let him leave with Lortzgab and Jones.
 She says he can't take Jones, since he's too obedient a servant, and goes to hit Lortzgab with her greathammer in an attempt to harm her so much that she wouldn't be of use to Kaldrake.
 Kaldrake blocks this attack, takes Jones's sword, and runs off with Lortzgab.
 After leaving, Kaldrake realizes he forgot to get horses.
 He takes Lortzgab back, under the guise of wanting to throw her to the wolves, and buys three horses before returning to his group and filling Lortzgab in on what's happened.
 Kaldrake refuses to sleep, in case he has another dream, and the group continues to Lothric.
 ## [[Session 14 - The Party Retcons]]
 While traveling through Lothric, Kaldrake notices they are going much faster than should be possible.
 He calls out to the others travelling with him, and they disappear as he says their names.
 When he says his own name, he disappears, reappearing in the same location.
 He realizes that he has taken the form of [[Gulvayas Hakon]], and seems to be experiencing events from the past, unable to change them.
-Kaldrake, as Gulvayas, kills [[Martin Sootspot|Martin]] and his father, and gains some of Gulvayas's memories.
+Kaldrake, as Gulvayas, kills [[Characters/Characters/Martin Sootspot|Martin]] and his father, and gains some of Gulvayas's memories.
 After reappearing from the vision, Kaldrake confers with Goro, and realizes that reality has changed.
 Lortzgab is gone from the group.

 During the vision, they had arrived to Lothric.
 Belnades and Kaldrake enter alone, leaving the others outside the city.
 They say they are guests of the Queen, and Kaldrake's Sootspot status grants them free entry.
 He meets Gwyneth's servant, [[Bisco]], and explores the manor, getting wooden automata to make him a sandwich and reading Gwyneth's diary.